Skip to content

 }

-Rust helper types may expose the canonical DanceName, host-resolved DanceType, optional request holon, declared request and response descriptors, optional affording holon, invocation source, and state managers.
+Rust helper types may expose the canonical DanceName, host-resolved DanceType, optional request holon, declared request and response descriptors, required affording holon and descriptor, invocation source, and state managers.
 They must preserve the schema rules: dance identity is name-based, request validation is structural against the resolved contract, and builders do not mint per-invocation request descriptors merely to carry request values.

 5.2 Ingress And Builders